cneSPFX0815/omdbApp/README.md

 ## Description

 You can enter a search term (must be bigger than 3 chars).
-This will serach omdb data base and will return movies, series, episodes
+This will search omdb data base and will return movies, series, episodes

 ## Scripts